Garage Door Springs

 Garage door springs counterbalance the weight of the door to make it easy to open and close.
-They serve the same purpose of counter weights used to balance doors in centuries past and in many doors today.
+They serve the same purpose of counterweights used to balance doors in centuries past and in many doors today.
 For example, if a garage door weighs 100 pounds, a spring force of 100 pounds needs to pull against the weight of the door.
 This can be accomplished with springs that either stretch or torque special parts to assist in balancing the door.

 Replacing garage door springs is dangerous because of the torque in a wound torsion spring or the stretch in an extended extension spring.
-Garage door repairs often involve replacing garage door parts that are tied into the spring system, and many accidents, injuries and deaths have occurred for those who have not understood the forces at work.
+Garage door repairs often involve replacing garage door parts that are tied into the spring system, and many accidents, injuries, and deaths have occurred for those who have not understood the forces at work.
 A proper understanding of garage door springs, garage door weights, garage door parts, and how these are interconnected is essential for safe repairs.

 Garage door torsion springs are secured to a metal shaft above the garage door.
 Depending on the system, the shaft may pass through the middle of the springs or spring, or the shaft may sometimes house the spring.
 If the shaft passes through the middle of the torsion spring, the spring may be mounted in the middle of the shaft or on the end of the shaft by the outside edge of the garage door.